lukasgjetting/lukasgjetting/posts/pay-yourself-first.md

 After working at a job for a full day, it's easy to not have the energy to do any productive work.
 It's way easier to just watch TV, scroll social media or do some other mindless activity.

 Even worse, justifying it to ourselves is equally easy.
-We can easily convince ourselves that today wasn't the right day to do it anyways.
-It's probably better to wait until tomorrow anyways.
+We can easily convince ourselves that today wasn't the right day to do it, anyways.
+It's probably better to wait until tomorrow.

 > I don't feel like doing anything right now.
 Maybe tomorrow.

-´**– Most people**, never getting anything done
+**– Most people**, never getting anything done

 ## Intentionally being uncomfortable